PeterTillema/Age-Of-CEmpires-I/README.md

 This is a TI-84 Plus CE clone of the popular game Age of Empires 2, written in Assembly.

 ## Build
 To build AoCE, download and install the latest [C toolchain](https://github.com/ce-programming/toolchain/releases/latest).
+Also download my custom [ConvPNG](https://github.com/PeterTillema/convpng) and put it in the `gfx` folder.
 From the root project directory, run `make gfx` to build the graphics, and then `make` to build AoCE.
-If building doesn't succeed, be sure that you properly installed the C toolchain.
+If building doesn't succeed, be sure that you properly installed the C toolchain and ConvPNG.
 If that still doesn't work, [ask me](http://chat.efnet.org:9090/?nick=AoCEuser&channels=%23aoce-dev&Login=Login) on the EFnet IRC channel #aoce-dev (or #cemetech).

 ## Run
 To run AoCE, copy `AOCE.8xp`, and all the `AOCEXXXX.8xv` appvars to either CEmu or drag them into TI-Connect CE.
 In both cases, be sure to put them all in archive!
 The appvars are quite large, so they don't all fit in RAM.
 From the homescreen, run `Asm(prgmAOCE)` to install AoCE as an app.
 Now press [APPS] and select AoCE to run it.